|Career data updated last on 12/2/2009|

 The National Board for Respiratory Care (NBRC) offers voluntary certification and registration to graduates of programs accredited by CAAHEP or the Committee on Accreditation for Respiratory Care (CoARC).
 Two credentials are awarded to respiratory therapists who satisfy the requirements: Registered Respiratory Therapist (RRT) and Certified Respiratory Therapist (CRT).
 Graduates from accredited programs in respiratory therapy may take the CRT examination.
 CRTs who meet education and experience requirements can take two separate examinations leading to the award of the RRT credential.
 The CRT examination is the standard in the States requiring licensure.

 Respiratory therapists advance in clinical practice by moving from general care to care of critical patients who have significant problems in other organ systems, such as the heart or kidneys.
-Respiratory therapists, especially those with four year degrees, may also advance to supervisory or managerial positions in a respiratory therapy department.
+Respiratory therapists, especially those with 4-year degrees, may also advance to supervisory or managerial positions in a respiratory therapy department.
 Respiratory therapists in home healthcare and equipment rental firms may become branch managers.
 Some respiratory therapists advance by moving into teaching positions.

 - Pickins Technical College